World hunger is worsening at an unprecedented rate. The number of people suffering from chronic hunger worldwide has climbed to 783 million as of 2022

 at every level – for infants, children and adults.
 In turn, this negatively impacts the health, education, economic and social development of entire communities across the globe.

 Hunger is more than just having enough food to eat – it’s about having enough nutritious food to eat.
-Poor nutrition is attributed to 45 per cent of deaths in children under the age of five
+Poor nutrition is attributed to the death of 5 million children under the age of five in 2020

-, while one out of every six children in developing countries is underweight.
+is attributed to severe wasting.
 A significant portion of the world’s population is also affected by micronutrient deficiencies – a shortage of vitamins and minerals necessary to good health.
 This is sometimes called “hidden hunger,” because there may not be obvious, visible signs of malnutrition.
 Iron deficiency in women of reproductive age

 is a prime example of a micronutrient deficiency.